Sleeping Beauty: Perrault's narrative

 The King then orders all spinning wheels in the kingdom banned and destroyed in an attempt to avert the eighth fairy's curse on his daughter.
-Fifteen or sixteen years pass and one day, when the king and queen are away, the Princess wanders through the palace rooms and comes upon an old woman (implied to be the evil fairy in disguise), spinning with her spindle.
-The Princess, who has never seen a spinning wheel before, asks the old woman if she can try it.
-The curse is fulfilled when the princess pricks her finger on the spindle and instantly falls into a deep sleep.
-The old woman cries for help and attempts are made to revive the princess.
-The king attributes this to fate and has the Princess carried to the finest room in the palace and placed upon a bed of gold and silver embroidered fabric.
-The seventh fairy arrives in her dragon-drawn chariot.
-Having great powers of foresight, the fairy sees that the Princess will awaken to distress when she finds herself alone, so the fairy puts everyone in the castle, except the King and Queen, to sleep.
-The King and Queen kiss their daughter goodbye and leave the castle to ban others from disturbing her, but the good fairy summons a forest of trees, brambles and thorns to spring up around the place, shielding it from the outside world.
+One day, after the Princess has come of age, She wanders through the palace rooms and comes across an old woman—really the evil fairy in disguise—spinning at her wheel.
+The Princess, having never seen one before, asks to try it, but as soon as she pricks her finger on the spindle, the curse is fulfilled and she falls into a deep sleep.
+The old woman cries for help, and efforts to revive the Princess fail.
+The King, accepting it as fate, places her in her bed.
+The seventh fairy, foreseeing the Princess's distress upon waking alone, casts a spell to put everyone in the castle to sleep, except the King and Queen.
+After kissing their daughter goodbye, they leave to prevent anyone from disturbing her, while the fairy summons a forest to grow around the castle, hiding it from the world.